 Iguana is one of the reptiles that can undergo tail regeneration after experiencing autotomy.
 In laymen term, it grows back after your iguana lost its tail.
-The tail autotomy is an event that breaks out partly or completely when it is chased or captured by the prey.
+The tail is lost when tail breaks out partly or completely, when iguana is chased or captured by the prey.

+As with lizards, iguana, when found in danger, can sacrifice its tail.
 The loose tail section will move for a moment to attract the prey’s attention while the lizard runs away.
-The severity of the tail occurs at certain places along the tail which is a plain crack located transverse.
+Abruption of the tail occurs at certain places along the tail, strategically made to be weaker.

 After the tail autotomy, the regeneration process will begin and the new tail grows to the size and shapes almost as same as the original tail but the anatomical structure, especially vertebrae would differ.

 The regeneration process is divided into 3 phases:

 After the tail is amputated, the wound surface is filled by the tissues and cells proximal to the wound.
 Skin epithelial cells perform an ameboid movement, extending into the wound surface to close the wound.

 After the wound closure, the tissue at the end of the broken end has partial disintegration.
 Muscle, bone, cartilage cells lose their distinctive mark.
 At that time the cells of all tissues resemble the embryonic cells.